 We share tips based on years of experience in property sales!

 Prior to the COVID 19 situation, the real estate market in Zagreb was very favourable for the sellers and property owners.
 After years of the crisis which began with the collapse of the market in 2009, in 2015 we finally began to record activity and a rise in transactions.
 In the long-standing crisis, demand and capital accumulated, especially from buyers generating low-taxed income in the tourism sector.
 After the crisis, activity in the construction sector gradually picked up, interest rates on savings and loans were extremely low, and there were very few investment options besides property in Croatia.
-Furthermore, there was a shortage of properties in the centre of Zagreb because of the rise of 'air b'n'b's'.
+Furthermore, there was a shortage of properties in the centre of Zagreb because of the rise of air b'n'b's'.
 The generally positive economic environment, with all the above, led to an increase in prices.
 Towards the end of 2019, however, we saw a decline in the number of transactions, and a divergence between asking and transactional prices, which indicated that prices were too high.
 We were expecting corrections in the market.

-Although things are uncertain, some market rules will continue to be in force.
+Although things remain uncertain, some market rules continue to be in force.
 One of the most important criteria for buyers when choosing a property is its legality - if the house or the building in which the flat is located does not have a Building and Use Permit, it is unsellable, because banks ask for these documents when granting a loan to a buyer.
 Cash buyers also want proof that the property is legal.
 Buyers certainaly prefer properties which have clean paperwork.
 Here are some other criteria that will always be important.

 Location and microlocation